mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 frame.
 Opening the door can be achieved by various means.
 For any attempt, other Travellers can help as part of a task chain.

-Once through the door Travellers enter what appears to be a guards’ station but the guard has clearly left.
+Once through the door Travellers enter what appears to be a guards' station but the guard has clearly left.
 A discarded magazine lies by the desk with the monitor showing static.
 The security door into the complex beyond is ajar.